piskelapp/piskel/README.md

 WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
 See the License for the specific language governing permissions and limitations under the License.

-## Mobile/Tablets

-There is no support for mobile for now.